 In this article you will find information about the DRG stimulation, how it works, where it’s implanted and more.

-If you’re interested in learning more about DRG stimulation please watch our 30 minute DRG Webinar free of charge and/or download or purchase our 24 page DRG stimulation for CRPS booklet.
+If you’re interested in learning more about DRG stimulation please consider either downloading for free od purchase our 24 page DRG stimulation for CRPS booklet.

 Mirror therapy as a management option for CRPS has various titles including mirror imagery, mirror therapy, mirror visual feedback, imagery therapy or mirror image therapy.